-Dr. Teal holds a doctorate degree and a Master of Science degree in Pharmacology from Emory University Medical School, a Pharmacy Degree from Mercer University and was a Post-Doctoral Fellow at the New York University Medical Center Institute of Environmental Medicine.
+Dr. Teal holds a doctorate degree and a Master of Science degree in pharmacology from Emory University Medical School, a pharmacy degree from Mercer University and was a post-doctoral fellow at the New York University Medical Center Institute of Environmental Medicine.

-From 2003 until 2011, Dr. Teal served on the Board of Directors of Arch Chemicals, Inc., where she served on the Audit Committee and the Corporate Governance Committee.
+From 2003 until 2011, Dr. Teal served as a director of Arch Chemicals, Inc., where she served on the Audit Committee and the Corporate Governance Committee.